Eleanor Sanderson’s practice focuses around complex and high profile proceedings in the fields of criminal, regulatory and disciplinary law.

+She recently acted for the global online retail company Amazon in proceedings brought by the Civil Aviation Authority for contraventions of Dangerous Goods regulations.
 Her regulatory criminal practice incorporates Environment Agency investigations and prosecutions, and she has lectured on enforcement powers and director’s liability with the 2 Bedford Row regulatory team.

 Eleanor has developed a particular interest in the international aspects of criminal law and has acted in cases where investigations have spanned multiple jurisdictions, evidence has been obtained via Mutual Legal Assistance, and when defendants have appeared before the courts following extradition to the UK.
 She has advised Pro Bono on appeals from the Jamaican Courts to the Privy Council, and in 2012 spent 4 weeks in Windhoek, Namibia acting as an Independent Trial Observer on behalf of Lawyers Without Borders at the Caprivi Treason Trial” in which 110 defendants were charged with murder and treason in relation to violent rebel coup in the Caprivi Strip.
 In 2012 she was invited to attend a 5 day conference in Strasbourg held by Fair Trials International on the subject of extradition and cross-border crime.